 Board of Directors

-Charlie Conklin, Vice President of Operations
+Charlie Conklin, Vice President of Outreach

 Retired Bethlehem Steel Corporate Manager.
 Gunpowder Valley Conservancy member since 1990.
 Current Board Supervisor of the Baltimore County Soil Conservation District.
 Active in church missions for restoring creation.
 Enjoys being in nature and working with various local and state boards and committees to help preserve and restore our natural inheritance and agricultural resources.
 Believes the world is enriched when we plant trees so that those who come after us can watch them grow.